11 Tips How to Avoid Crowds in Zion National Park

 Let’s face it – visiting a national park with everyone and their brother isn’t much fun.
 My very first visit to Yellowstone National Park, one summer, affected how I felt about that park for years.
 It took me a long time before I even wanted to go back.

-More recently I visited Yosemite National Park during August – which is high season and very busy.
-Yes, it was crowded but I had a completely different experience mainly because I used some of the suggestions here and planned for the crowds.
+More recently I visited Yosemite National Park during the high season and very busy month of August.
+It was crowded but I had a completely different experience mainly because I used some of the suggestions here and planned for the crowds.

 With an estimated yearly visitation around 5 million, Zion National Park actually receives more visitors than Yellowstone and Yosemite!
 And logistically speaking, it’s a much more compact area.
-You can see why making some simple adjustments are necessary for a good experience.
+You can see why using some helpful tricks are necessary for a good experience.

 Why is Zion So Crowded?

-Not only is Zion Utah’s first nation park, it’s also Utah’s busiest park.
-One of the reasons for that is its convenient location.
-Located only about an hour off of Interstate 15 in southern Utah – a main route between California and Utah – and easy to get to from Las Vegas, it couldn’t be any more simple to reach.
+Not only is Zion National Park Utah’s first national park, it’s also Utah’s busiest park.
+One of the reasons is its convenient location about an hour from Interstate 15, a main route from California into Utah.
+Additionally, it’s very easy to visit Zion from Las Vegas, and many people even visit as a day trip from Las Vegas.
+(Not recommended but it can be done).

-Additionally, Zion Canyon, or the main section of the park where everyone wants to go, is only 15 miles long as opposed to the Grand Canyon that’s 277 miles long.
-Add in that Zion has two of the most popular hikes in all of the park system.
-The Narrows and Angel’s Landing, both of which now require permits, are very famous hikes accessed via Zion Canyon.
+Additionally, Zion Canyon, the main section of the park, is only 15 miles long as opposed to the Grand Canyon that’s 277 miles long.
+Add in that Zion has two of the most popular hikes in all of the park system, the Narrows and Angel’s Landing, both of which now require permits, are very famous hikes accessed via Zion Canyon.

-Lastly, the fact that the Zion Canyon can only be accessed by mandatory shuttle most of the year and you see why it doesn’t take long to feel the squeeze of the crowds.
-What can you do?
+Lastly, the fact that the Zion Canyon can only be accessed by a mandatory shuttle most of the year and you see why it doesn’t take long to feel the squeeze of the crowds in the park.
+What can you do about it?

 Tips to Avoid Crowds in Zion National Park

-Equipping yourself with a few techniques to avoid Zion National Park crowds can greatly improve your park experience.
-With these tricks up your sleeve, your time spent in the park will be more enjoyable and stress free.
+Equipping yourself with a few ways to avoid Zion National Park crowds can greatly enhance your park experience.
+With these tricks up your sleeve, your time spent in the park will be more enjoyable and worry free.

 1. Use the Free Springdale Shuttle